riebeekn/experiments-in-meteor-blog/_drafts/paging-and-sorting-part-2.md

 <img src="../images/posts/paging-and-sorting-part-2/first-name-asc.png" class="img-responsive" />

-As we all know users are always being difficult, use software wrong and all around mess up developers lives... and this is yet another example of that, imagine 2 customers having the same name... ridiculous!
+As we all know users are always being difficult, use software wrong and in general mess up the lives of developers... and this is yet another example of that, imagine 2 customers having the same name... ridiculous!

 All joking aside, since we can expect duplicate first and last names, we should adjust our sorting logic to deal with duplicates in a reasonable manner.
-When ordering on a name field it makes sense to order by the primary name field (i.e. first name, if the first name header is clicked) and then the secondary name field (i.e. last name).
+When ordering on a name field it makes sense to order by the selected name field (i.e. first name, if the first name header is clicked) and then the secondary non-selected name field (i.e. last name).

 So how can we apply a multi column `sort` to a `find` call?
 Well turns out the value of a `sort` parameter can be an object (like what we've been doing so far) or an array of arrays.
 This second option is what will allow for a multi column sort.
 We can pass something like `[["name_sort", "asc"],["surname_sort", "asc"]]` into the find call in order to perform a multi column sort.